What happens if there are two meter point administration numbers (MPANs) at my property?

 Do I pay a standing charge for each MPAN?

 As well as the electricity you use, energy suppliers charge a daily charge called a standing charge.
-If you have two MPANs at your property, you will need to pay a standing charge for each MPAN, even if both MPANs supply the same meter.
+If you have two MPANs at your property, you may need to pay a standing charge for each MPAN, depending on the type of meter setup you have.

 Do I need to let So Energy know I have related MPANs?